 So, they went back to the drawing board.

 The Second Talk

-When McDonald shared the spreadsheet with his mom, she modified the criteria.
+When Bob shared the spreadsheet with his mom, she modified the criteria.

 “She gave us things we hadn’t thought of,” he says.
 “She really wanted the financial independence piece.
 Because we were moving for financials, she didn’t want that to happen again.
 She wanted to make sure it was a long-term placement.
 That was a big deal for her.”